DaveVoorhis/Rel/_Deployment/README.txt

 2. Open the downloaded archive to extract the Rel folder.
    Move the Rel folder to a convenient location.

-   On MacOS, it will running the .dmg will start a minimal installer to help you copy the Rel application to your Applications folder.
+   On MacOS, running the .dmg will start a minimal installer to help you copy the Rel application to your Applications folder.

 3. Download and unzip the Rel / Tutorial D source code examples to a convenient location: